Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Methods

-After injecting the signal into the data frames, we calculate the matched-filtering signal-to-noise ratio (SNR) using functionality from \textsc{pyCBC}, with an upper-frequency cut-off of 2000 Hz.
-We use a template bank of 150 templates, see Section~\ref{sec:templates} for details.
-In the matched filtering, we estimate the PSD of the noise using the whole data frame.
-We cluster the resulting SNR values into 1 s long segments and set the $SNR$ of a bin to the maximum value within that bin.
-We choose the duration of our bins based on the fact that the length of the signal is less than half a second.
-We calculate the SNR of each template in both detectors and define the network $SNR$ as
+After injecting the signal into the data frames, we calculate the signal-to-noise ratio (SNR) using functionality from \textsc{pyCBC}, with an upper-frequency cut-off of 2000 Hz.
+We use a template bank of 150 templates, see Section~\ref{sec:templates} for details. {When calculating the SNR}, we estimate the PSD of the noise using the whole 512 s long {segments}.
+We cluster the resulting SNR time series into 1 s long bins and set the SNR of a bin to the maximum value within that bin.
+We choose the duration of our bins based on the fact that the templates are less than half a second long.
+We calculate the SNR of each template in both detectors and define the network SNR as

-where $SNR_L$ and $SNR_H$ represent the SNR values in the Livingston and Hanford detectors, respectively.
-We consider a trigger as an event with a $SNR_n$ larger than six.
-Sometimes, holes in the data or issues during the $SNR$ calculation resulted in corrupted SNR data values.
-We only consider those frames where the two LIGO detectors returned usable SNR values; in effect, we only consider frames with two detector coverage.